Automattic/vip-governance-plugin/README.md

 # VIP Governance plugin

+# Note: This repo has been moved [here](https://github.com/wpcomvip/vip-governance-plugin), and development is continuing in that repo.
+This repo is now archived.

 This is a WordPress plugin that's meant to add in governance within the Block Editor, specifically for two dimensions:

 - Insertion: This is the ability to control the blocks that are allowed to be inserted.